UniqueNetwork/unique_docs/docs/tutorials/minting/mass-minting.md

 After the creation of the collection metadata file, we need to create metadata of our NFTs

-## 👨‍🎨 Step-3: Describe the properties of NFTs
+## 👨‍🎨 Step-3: Describe NFT attributes

 We will encode NFT properties in CSV format.
 The first value in the header should be id, representing the sequential number of each token.
 Following that, list all the existing properties of the collection that were set in the previous step.